-Ewing sarcomas of the bone can be staged with the same detailed staging system that is used for other types of bone cancers.
-This system is known as the American Joint Commission on Cancer TNM staging system.
-However, for practical purposes (including deciding on treatment), doctors use a simpler system, dividing Ewing tumors into the following two groups:
+Ewing sarcomas of the bone can be staged with the same staging system that’s used for other types of bone cancers.
+This system is known as the American Joint Commission on Cancer (AJCC) TNM staging system.
+The stage of bone cancers (including Ewing sarcoma) is based on four key pieces of information:

 Metastatic cancer.
-This cancer has spread from where it started to other parts of the body, such as the lungs, other bones, or bone marrow.
+This cancer has spread from where it started to other parts of the body.
+These can include the lungs, other bones, or bone marrow.
 Less often, it spreads to the lymph nodes or the liver.

 Once the cancer is staged, your healthcare provider will talk with you about what the stage means for treatment.
 Make sure to ask any questions or talk about your concerns.